-In 2019, Sales of the Group increased 18% year on year to RON 199,1 million.
-Romanian market remained the largest growth driver, growing +26% year-on-year and accounting for 42% of sales of finished goods.
-Sales in Moldova increased by +19% year-on-year, while sales in Poland went up 18%.
-The Group maintained the premiumization trend with strong increase of Purcari by +33% year-on-year, followed by Bardar, the Group's premium brandy, +27% increase in sales and now accounting for 15% of total sales of finished goods, driven by ongoing shift from bulk to branded bottled brandy.
+In 2020, the Revenues of of the Group increased by 2% year-on-year to RON 203.7 million.
+Romanian market remained the largest growth driver, growing 24% year-on-year and accounting for 51% of sales of finished goods.
+Sales in Moldova decreased by 38% year-on-year, being the market most affected by Covid-19 pandemic.
+Group revenues in Poland, our third largest market, grew by 14%.
+The Group maintained the premiumization trend, with Purcari, our flagship premium brand, growing 10%.
+In spirits segment, Bardar, the Group's premium brandy, recorded a significant drop by 24%, driven by brand's strong reliance on the Moldovan market and HoReCa industry, both significantly affected by the lockdown measures.

-The Group maintained a stable Gross Profit margin, with slight increase by 1 pp year-on-year to 50%.
+The Group maintained a stable Gross Profit margin of 48%, with slight decrease by 2 pp year-on-year.